Covid-19: arrival, quarantine and Safe Trace

 We advise all students to consider arranging travel insurance for yourself and your luggage.

 Once you are in the UK, we strongly recommend that you arrange insurance for your personal belongings and valuables.
-The insurance company Endsleigh is recommended by the National Union of Students (NUS) and provides insurance packages for students; check their website for more information or look for other insurance providers online.
+The insurance company Endsleigh is recommended by the National Union of Students (NUS); check their website for more information or look for other insurance providers online.

 If your course is for six months or more then you should be able to access the UK National Health Service.
 If your course lasts for less than six months, you will not be entitled to access the full range of NHS services and so you may need to arrange private healthcare insurance.
 More information about healthcare is available here.